fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+We must daily make a raid on the inarticulate.
+  T.S.
+Eliot

 The answer to the question, "can machines can think?" is the same as the answer to "can submarines can swim?"